Guinness Irish Beef Stew Over Creamy Mashed Potatoes

 • Beef broth- For a more mild beef flavor, use chicken broth.

-• Beer- You’ll want to use a good stout beer like Guinness or other dark beer.
+• Beer- You'll want to use a good stout beer like Guinness or a similar flavor profile would be an Irish red ale.

 Step One.
 Combine flour, salt, and pepper with cubed beef.
 Add the beef to a soup pot heated with olive oil.
 Brown on all sides.

 Step Two.
-Next add onion, celery, garlic, seasonings, tomato paste, beer, beef broth, and bay leaf.
+Stir in onion, celery, garlic, seasonings, tomato paste, beer, beef broth, and bay leaf.
 Cook on low for 1-hour with the lid on.
-Add carrots and cook another 1-hour.

 Common Questions